Face to Face with Ants

 When a larva is large enough, it metamorphoses into a pupa.
 This is a stage of rest and reorganization.
 Pupae look more like adults, but their legs and antennae are folded against their bodies.
 They start out whitish and gradually become darker.
 The pupae of some species spin a cocoon for protection, while others remain uncovered, or naked.

 Finally, the pupa emerges as an adult.
 Young adults are often lighter in color, but darken as they age.
 The process of development from egg to adult can take from several weeks to months, depending on the species and the environment.
-Did you know that ants, like all insects, are full-grown when they become adults?
-Their exoskeletons prevent them from getting any larger.
+Their exoskeletons harden after they emerge and it prevents them from getting any larger.

 Workers are females that were fed less as larvae.
 They do not reproduce, but perform other jobs, such as taking care of the brood, building and cleaning the nest, and gathering food.
 Workers are wingless and typically survive for several months.